Maesla/Advanced-Lane-Lines/writeup_template.md

 6. Left and Right line Concavity are checked.
 They must be similar

-If the lines does not pass the sanity check, last checked and validated value are used.
+If the lines does not pass the sanity check, last checked and validated lines are used.
 If 5 or more lines does not pass the sanity check, window line detection is used instead of polynomial method.

+If the lines pass the sanity check, they are not used directly.
+I use a weighted average with the previous validated line.

+NewLine = ValidatedLine\*t + LastValidatedLine\*(1-t).
+With some trial and error, I have chosen t = 0.7

 Here's a [link to my video result](./out_project_video.mp4)